EPIC Fields: Marrying 3D Geometry and Video Understanding: The benchmarks, experiments and results

-Given a subset of video frames as input, the goal of (dynamic) new-view synthesis (NVS) is to predict other video frames based on their timestamps and camera parameters.
-NVS, popularised by NeRF, assesses the quality reconstructions without requiring 3D ground-truth; instead, quality is measured via Peak Signal-to-Noise Ratio (PSNR).
-Our data is harder than most existing NVS benchmarks due to the first-person perspective, large number of dynamic objects, and the long duration of the videos.
+Given a subset of video frames as input, the goal of dynamic new-view synthesis (D-NVS) is to predict other video frames given only their timestamps and camera parameters.
+While other D-NVS benchmarks exist, \dataset is more challenging due to the first-person perspective and the large number of dynamic objects.
+In \Cref{tab:datasets} we compare \dataset to commonly used datasets in D-NVS\@. \dataset offers a significant step up in complexity and scale with \textit{significantly longer} videos and associated semantics.
+For detailed statistics, please refer to the supplement.